Vernon C. Miller

-Vernon C. "Verne" Miller (August 25, 1896 – November 29, 1933) was a freelance Prohibition gunman, bootlegger, bank robber and former sheriff in Huron, South Dakota, who, as the only identified gunman in the Kansas City massacre, was found beaten and strangled to death shortly after the incident.
+Vernon C. "Verne" Miller (August 25, 1896 – November 29, 1933) was a freelance Prohibition hitman, bootlegger, bank robber and the disgraced former sheriff of Beadle County, South Dakota.
+Most infamously, Miller, as the only identified gunman in the Kansas City massacre, was found beaten and strangled to death shortly after the incident.

 Early life

-Born in Kimball, South Dakota, Miller moved 35 miles northeast to Huron in 1914 and began working as an auto mechanic.
-Two years later Miller enlisted in the U.S. Army, seeing action in the Mexican expedition into Mexico, launched after repeated bandit raids across the border.
-After the United States entry into World War I, Miller served in France with the 18th Infantry Regiment and, decorated for valor and bravery, he rose to the rank of color sergeant by the war's end.
+Born into a family of Scotch-Irish descent in Kimball, South Dakota, Miller moved 35 miles northeast to Huron in 1914 and began working as an auto mechanic.
+Two years later Miller enlisted in the U.S. Army, seeing action with the Pancho Villa Expedition into Mexico, launched after the Mexican Revolution repeatedly spilled across the border.
+After American entry into World War I, Miller served in France with the 18th Infantry Regiment, 1st Brigade Combat Team, 1st U.S. Infantry Division, American Expeditionary Forces (AEF).
+Decorated with the Croix de Guerre by the Government of the Third French Republic for courage under enemy fire, Miller rose to the rank of color sergeant by the 1918 Armistice.

-After being discharged from the military in 1918, Miller returned to Huron and joined the city's police force as a patrolman.
-Resigning from the Huron Police Department in May 1920, he ran for the sheriff's office of Beadle County, eventually winning the local election in November.
-Within two years, however, Miller reportedly tired of the job and fled the area in early 1922 after withdrawing $2,600 in county revenue.
+After being discharged from the military, Miller returned to Huron and joined the city's police force as a patrolman.
+Resigning from the Huron Police Department in May 1920, he ran for Sheriff of Beadle County, eventually winning the election in November.
+Within two years, however, Miller reportedly tired of the job and fled the area in early 1922 after stealing $2,600 in county funds.
 Within a year, Miller was tracked down by investigators and convicted of embezzlement on April 4, 1923.

 While imprisoned at the South Dakota State Penitentiary, Miller became the warden's personal chauffeur.
 He was granted parole in November 1924.